 When you want to learn how to do something yourself, most people won't understand.
 They'll assume the only reason we do anything is to get it done, and doing it yourself is not the most efficient way.
 But that's forgetting about the joy of learning and doing.
 Yes, it may take longer.
 Yes, it may be inefficient.
 Yes, it may even cost you millions of dollars in lost opportunities because your business is growing slower because you're insisting on doing something yourself.
 But the whole point of doing anything is because it makes you happy!
 That's it!
 You might get bigger faster and make millions if you outsource everything to the experts.
 But what's the point of getting bigger and making millions?
 To be happy, right?

 First, craft — learning and building, is an end in itself and what you ought to pursue in order to achieve happiness.
 To have something, on the other hand, is just the means.
-Again, Delivering Happiness draws a similar conclusion.
+Again 🖇 related to Delivering Happiness where it draws a similar conclusion.

 In the end, it's about what you want to be, not what you want to have.
 To have something (a finished recording, a business, or millions of dollars) is the means, not the end.
 To be something (a good singer, a skilled entrepreneur, or just plain happy) is the real point.
 When you sign up to run a marathon, you don't want a taxi to take you to the finish line.